 Relax before going to sleep by meditating or practicing yoga for 20-30 minutes to reduce cortisol levels, lower blood pressure, and strengthen immunity.

 The liver detoxifies harmful substances from plants and man-made chemicals that enter your bloodstream from food, household cleaners, soaps, perfumes, and products you put on your skin.
-If the liver is not able to keep up with detoxification it results in accumulation of harmful chemicals/toxins which can affect hormone balance.
+If the liver is not able to keep up with detoxification it might result in accumulation of harmful chemicals/toxins which can affect hormone balance.

 The Bottom Line